Chromobacterium violaceum: Biochemistry

+Culture and identification

+C. violaceum grows on readily on routine laboratory media.
+Most strains produce violacein, an ethanol soluble pigment, resulting in a distinct violet color.
+On blood agar, the colonies may be beta-hemolytic and may produce an almond-like smell.
+Non-pigmented strains of C. violaceum can be differentiated from Pseudomonas, Burkholderia, Brevundimonas, and Ralstonia based on glucose fermentation and a positive indole test.

+A PCR assay has been developed to identify C. violaceum.

+Care must be taken because Burkholderia pseudomallei is commonly misidentified as C. violaceum by many common identification methods.
+The two are readily distinguished because B. pseudomallei produces large wrinkled colonies, whereas C. violaceum produces a distinctive violet pigment.

 Medical significance

 C. violaceum rarely infects humans, but when it does it causes skin lesions, sepsis, and liver abscesses that may be fatal.
 The first reported case of Chromobacterium violaceum infection in humans in literature is from Malaysia in 1927.
 Only 150 cases have been reported in literature since then.
 To date, cases have been reported from Argentina, Australia, Brazil, Canada, Cuba, India, Japan, Nigeria, Singapore, Sri Lanka, Taiwan, United States and Vietnam.
 The most common mode of entry of the bacteria into the body is through the injured skin coming in contact with soil or water containing the bacteria.
 The disease usually starts as a limited infection of the skin at the point of entry of the bacteria, which progresses to necrotizing metastatic lesions, then multiple abscesses of the liver, lung, spleen, skin, lymph nodes or brain, leading to severe septicaemia, culminating in multiorgan failure which may be fatal.
 Other reported pathologies include chronic granulomatosis, osteomyelitis, cellulitis, diarrhoea, septic spondylitis, conjunctivitis, periorbital and ocular infection.
-Care must be taken because Burkholderia pseudomallei is commonly misidentified as C. violaceum by many common identification methods.
-The two are readily distinguished because B. pseudomallei produces large wrinkled colonies, whereas C. violaceum produces a distinctive violet pigment.

 C. violaceum produces a number of natural antibiotics: